-Android Pay does not supports root access which does not mean that you cannot mean Android Pay won’t work on root.
-There are couple of ways to make Android Pay work on rooted device.
+Android Pay does not support root access which does not mean that you cannot mean Android Pay won’t work on a root.
+There are a couple of ways to make Android Pay work on a rooted device.

 Disable Root from SuperSU

 By disabling root from SuperSU you will be able to make payments, this will work on most of the devices.

 1. Launch the SuperSU app on your Android.

 5. Add and activate Debit/Credit card to Android Pay.

 6. Now, Go back to SuperSU app and check the “Enable Superuser” option.

 You will be able to make payments now using Android Pay.

 Google introduced a new SafetyNet API for app developers so that they can check if device is rooted or modified by returning a “false” status to make sure their apps can adjust features accordingly.

 By installing Xposed module, all device compatibility checks always return “true”, i.e. device is unmodified and without root.